How to eat more plants

 Nutrition advice can set you up for a lifetime of good health and disease prevention.
 This is particularly important if you have a genetic predisposition to chronic diseases such as diabetes, arthritis, osteoporosis and cancer.

 I hope you will soon love eating your veges as much as I do :)

-I am a naturopath, nutritionist, herbalist and certified wellness coach with a clinic in Surry Hills, Sydney.
+I am a naturopath, nutritionist, herbalist and certified wellness coach with clinics in Surry Hills, and Manly on Sydney's Northern Beaches.
 I also work online for clients who would like to connect with me from anywhere in Australia.